 The second annual POB Top 100 companies list is out, and it shows Top 100 companies earned a combined $50 billion — $5 billion of that from land surveying and geospatial services.

-Great article on Surveying with Drones in the POB blog.
+Thinking of using a drone?
+Here is a great article on Surveying with Drones in the POB blog.

 NSPS Technical Mapping Advisory Council representative Wendy Lathrop reports that, after multiple requests, she has received an email message from the division handling the Elevation Certificate (EC).